Scott Lee Kimball: Terry Kimball

-Kimball's uncle Terry came from his home in Alabama, along with his two dogs, to assist in Cody's care while Justin was hospitalized.
-Lori disliked him since he drank regularly and often walked around the house naked.
-He was, in addition, obese and socially awkward.
-Among the possessions he had brought along in his tractor-trailer was a briefcase with thousands of dollars in cash that had been in his savings account before he withdrew it after an earlier divorce.
-He slept in Kaysi's room and began talking to Scott about going into business with him at Faith Farms, another meat concern Scott had started the year before.
+Kimball's uncle Terry Kimball came from his home in Alabama, along with his two dogs, to assist in Cody's care while Justin was hospitalized.
+Among the possessions he had brought along was a briefcase with thousands of dollars in cash that he had withdrawn from a savings account after an earlier divorce.
+He slept in Kaysi's room and began talking to Scott about going into business with him at Faith Farms, another business Scott had started the year before.

-Back in Alabama, Terry's wife Karen Johnson pleaded with him not to move to Colorado.
-The couple had, over 11 years of marriage, established a comfortable routine, and she felt it was not the right time in their lives to change it.
-She also recalled that his one earlier attempt at going into business with his nephew, at a logging concern in Washington, had ended with Terry returning to Alabama following a protracted argument with Scott.
-Johnson expected the same thing to happen this time.

 McLeod did not have to deal with Terry for long.
 One day she came home from work and found that the furniture had been rearranged.
 Scott had taken a white leather couch with a visible stain outside.
 When McLeod asked what the stain was, he said that one of his uncle's dogs had vomited on it.
 She did not think the stain was dog vomit, and told her husband so.
-He suggested that perhaps Terry had vomited on it himself and blamed the dogs, but in any event it did not matter since Terry had, after winning some money in the Ohio state lottery, met a stripper and decided to move to Mexico.
-McLeod found that improbable only in the sense that any woman could find Terry attractive, even with the cash he had, and very much appreciated his continued absence.
+He suggested that perhaps Terry had vomited on it himself and blamed the dogs, but in any event it did not matter since Terry won some money in the Ohio state lottery, met a stripper, and decided to move to Mexico.